joesondow/blockasaurus/README.md

-Poop blocker 💩
+Blockasaurus 🦖
 =================

 What's this?
 ------------

-This blocks every single user who retweeted an specific tweet and allows you to report them as spam if you so choose.
+This blocks all the twitter accounts you submit in the form all at once and allows you to report them as spam if you so choose.

 Why?
 ----